 - Cuisine: French

 - Diet: Vegetarian

 - 4 cups heavy cream

-- 2 drops calcium chloride (mixed with 2 tbsp chlorine free water)
+- 2 drops of food-grade calcium chloride (mixed with 2 Tbsp chlorine-free water)

 - 1 tsp non-iodized salt (preferably cheese salt)